 A number of indicators have been developed based on the Turtle Trader method.
 And depending on how those indicators are setup they can still produce profitable trading opportunities, especially during trending periods.
 Of course, when the market isn’t trending that is when more losing trades happen.
 Therefore, if using a system like this, it is recommended that traders have some sort of filter on their trades to help them stay out of choppy conditions…which can last for long periods of time.
 The chart below shows a Turtle Indicator available for free download in the MetaTrader Market Place.

 A group of new traders managed to make huge profits following a rules-based trend following system.
 Some went on to even greater success.
 Original Turtle Trader Jerry Parker went on to found Chesapeake Capital Management, which has outperformed the S&P 500 since 1988 with an annualized compound return of 11.61% (as of March 2017).

 The strategy worked very well in Dennis’s era, but would require some tweaking for it to be effective now.
 That said, trends still happen which means there are lots of opportunities for the trend trader.

 It seems great traders can be made after all.

 Written by: Jiva Kalan: A researcher and writer whose work is featured on DailyFinance, the Wall Street Survivor and Financial Choice.

-Edited by Cory Mitchell, CMT: Trader, investor and author of the Forex Strategies Guide For Day and Swing Traders.
+Edited by Cory Mitchell, CMT: Day and swing trader, and author of the Forex Strategies Guide For Day and Swing Traders.

 Disclaimer: This is not investment advice, or a recommendation to buy or sell any particular securities.
 Nor it is necessarily an endorsement of the Turtle Trader strategy.
 Historical and simulated results may not necessarily reflect future performance.